-Dr. Nick Waage, Dr. Hans, and the team at Walnut Hills Pediatric Dentistry share insight into what to expect and how you can help your child navigate this challenge.
+Dr. Nick Waage, Dr. Hans, and the team at Walnut Hills Pediatric Dentistry share what to expect if your child has a cavity and how you can help your child navigate this challenge.

 Why does your child have a cavity?

 Cavities can be more likely to develop if your child – with or without your help – doesn’t brush or floss well or eats or drinks a lot of sugary foods or beverages.
 But in some cases, a child’s cavity can appear because of other factors, such as how close together his teeth are, or the composition of your child’s mouth bacteria.

 Many parents wonder why cavities in baby teeth need to be filled if they’re going to be replaced by permanent teeth anyway.
 In most cases, a child cavity should be filled as soon as possible.
 That’s because an unfilled cavity can cause pain or even an abscess (pocket of pus) and infection.
 And a baby tooth that’s lost prematurely can cause problems for the permanent tooth that comes in behind it.

 In addition, cavities can cause severe damage more quickly in baby teeth than in permanent teeth.
 That’s because of its center, which is filled with nerves and the tooth’s blood supply, is larger and closer to the tooth’s surface than in a permanent tooth.
 A cavity can reach this area more quickly in baby teeth.